OSUrobotics/automated_testbed_core/README.md

 Load Behavior->Door_System_Behavior->Runtime Control->Change number of tests and trials to whatever youd like->Start Execution

 #### Testbed
-Load Behavior->Grasp_Reset_System_Behavior_Single->Runtime Control->Change number of tests and trials to whatever youd like->Start Execution
+Load Behavior->Grasp_Reset_System_Behavior_Single->Runtime Control->Change number of tests and trials to whatever youd like(If you want the python action server make sure to change the topic from single_stage_as to: single_stage_as_py)->Start Execution

 The other Behaviors and states can be used as templates or testing/debugging tools but will require some tinkering.